 - DCS: Typhoon (TrueGrit and Heatblur) – This project got a big boost from a partnership with Heatblur.
 Release date is unknown but was recently featured in the 2025 and Beyond video.
 A 2026 or beyond release is possible.

 - DCS: A-6 Intruder (Heatblur) – Legendary developers Heatblur have announced that they are building an AI and then flyable A-6 Intruder for DCS World.
-It is expected to take a couple of years to develop and is not expected in 2024.
+The AI version has now been released but the flyable full fidelity has no release date.

 - DCS: A-7 Corsair II (Flying Iron Simulations) – The developers have reported that they have completed 3 out of 4 phases of development on the Corsair II.
-No release date has been given and substantial work does appear to still be ahead of them, however, recent updates report good progress.
+No release date has been given and substantial work does appear to still be ahead of them.
+The developer has paused and restarted efforts while balancing other interests (namely their MSFS aircraft).

 - DCS: Kfir (AVIRON) – Moving into official third party status during the summer of 2022, DCS: Kfir seeks to recreate an Israeli Mirage variant.
 No release date is available.